Sign up to Wool.com and create your own personal wool hub.

-Smart tags being developed by AWI aim to enable woolgrowers to track, monitor and assess the status of their stock in real time – and make better informed decisions to contribute to their enterprise’s profitability.
+AWI’s smart tags aim to enable woolgrowers to track, monitor and assess the status of their flock in real time – and make more informed decisions to increase their enterprise’s profitability.

 The technology is being designed to be low cost, long lasting and self-sufficient.

 Functionalities of the tags

 Smart tags can either be an ‘ear tag’ that would last for several years, or a ‘collar tag’ that would be used temporarily on lambs while they are mothering up.

 Currently, the tags can locate the sheep in the paddock, establish maternal pedigree and monitor their activity.